griffithlab/regtools/docs/index.md

 ```
     regtools --help
 ```
-For information about the individual regtools commands, please see [the Commands page](commands/commands.md)
+For information about the individual RegTools commands, please see [the Commands page](commands/commands.md)

 ##Contribute